Members of Youth Futures Council

 Emma Huestis—At age of 17, Emma Huestis is an active member of her community.
 She is a member of the Millview-Vernon River 4H Club.
 Through this membership, she has gained leadership skills as a senior member on the planning committee for fundraisers.
 Emma is also a student representative on her school’s District Advisory Council and has been fortunate to bring a number of important issues to the attention of government on behalf of her peers.
 Her next project includes volunteering with the Canadian Parents for French where she hopes to start a club to encourage French immersion students to practice their language skills outside of the classroom.
 Her experiences will provide great insight to the Council on the topics of French literacy, education, and agriculture.

 Robert Larson—From an early age, Robert Larson has expressed keen interest in community involvement.
-Throughout his high school career, he has played a key role with the Student Government Council at Three Oaks Senior High School.
+Throughout his high school career, he has played a key role with the student government council at Three Oaks Senior High School.
 This year, he is leading the Council as President.
 Robert’s past experience as Chair on the Constitution and Bylaws Committee will lend greatly to the work of the Youth Futures Council as it reviews policies and programs within government relating directing to young Islanders.
-Robert has also been involved with the Albany Centennial 4H Club for eight years, two of which he spent as President.
-His leadership and experience surrounding the high school demographic will provide insight to the Council surrounding the transition from high school to postsecondary and into the labour force.
+Robert has also been involved with the Albany Centennial 4H Club, two as president.
+His leadership and experience surrounding the high school demographic will provide insight to the Council surrounding the transition from high school to post secondary and into the labour force.

 Kenzie Lund—Identified as an emerging young leader, Kenzie Lund is currently in grade 11 at Three Oaks Senior High.
 This is her second year on the Youth Who Care Board at the Prince County Hospital.
 In her role on the Board, she has assisted in fundraisers and monthly Board meetings.
 Kenzie believes membership with the Youth Futures Council will provide her with an opportunity to give back to her community.
 With ten years of dance experience, Kenzie will also bring an arts and cultural lens to the Council.